 Once you have validated your idea, performed in-depth research, identified target demographics and possible locations, and performed competitive analysis, you are ready for the next step.
 So far, you have put together informal pieces of a business plan.
 Now, it’s time to write down information in a document as part of a formal business plan.

-Step 3: Write a Business Plan
+Step 3: Write a business plan

 When you’re just starting your business, a business plan, along with a solid business philosophy, can help you plot your future.
 Additionally, a business plan is an opportunity to show why and how your business will become a success.
-All businesses need to create a business plan or a strategic roadmap to guide their business decisions.
+All businesses need to create a business plan or a strategic roadmap to guide their decisions.

 The business plan contains several elements, including market analysis, competitor analysis, and financial projections.
 If you’re seeking funding from a bank or investor, you will need a business plan.
 The plan shows on paper how you will start your own business.
-After you open, the document keeps you focused and on track with your goals.
+After you open it, the document keeps you focused and on track with your goals.

 A typical business plan may contain over 40 pages of info about your business.
 You should plan on spending at least 30 hours creating a well-researched business plan.
 In addition to writing the plan, you will also spend time doing market research and creating financial projections.